-The shearing frequency of NC guillotine shear is 9 times/min, which is far less than the first order natural frequency and can meet the requirements of normal work.
+However, the shearing frequency of the NC guillotine shear is 9 times per minute, which is significantly lower than the first order natural frequency and meets the requirements for normal operation.

 5. Optimization design

-Through the above analysis of the static and dynamic characteristics of the shearing process, it can be seen that the deformation of the upper turret presents a concave trend during shearing, which will affect the burr and dimensional accuracy of blanking, and reduce the shearing quality of the shearer.
+The analysis of the static and dynamic characteristics of the shearing process reveals that the deformation of the upper turret presents a concave trend during shearing, which can impact the burr and dimensional accuracy of the blanking and reduce the overall shearing quality.

-In this article, a kind of dynamic bevel guide type blade clearance adjustment device is designed, as shown in Figure 11.
+To improve the cutting quality, the blade clearance in the cutting parameters can be adjusted to increase the positioning stiffness of the upper tool carrier.
+In this article, a dynamic bevel guide type blade clearance adjustment device has been designed, as shown in Figure 11.

 Fig. 11 Structure diagram of inclined guide rail guillotine shear